Earth, Wind & Fire

-Earth, Wind & Fire (EW&F or EWF) is an American band whose music spans the genres of jazz, R&B, soul, funk, disco, pop, Latin, and Afro pop.
+Earth, Wind & Fire (abbreviated as EW&F or EWF) is an American band formed in Chicago, Illinois, in 1969.
+Their music spans multiple genres, including jazz, R&B, soul, funk, disco, pop, Latin and Afro-pop.
 They are among the best-selling bands of all time, with sales of over 90 million records worldwide.

-The band was founded in Chicago by Maurice White in 1969, growing out of the Salty Peppers.
-Prominent members have included Philip Bailey, Verdine White, Ralph Johnson, Larry Dunn, Al McKay, Roland Bautista, Robert Brookins, Sonny Emory, Fred Ravel, Ronnie Laws, Sheldon Reynolds and Andrew Woolfolk.
-The band is known for its kalimba sound, dynamic horn section, energetic and elaborate stage shows, and the contrast between Bailey's falsetto and Maurice's baritone.
+The band was formed by Maurice White, originating out of the Salty Peppers; its history includes a hiatus from mid-1984 to mid-1987.
+Prominent members have included Verdine White, Philip Bailey, Ralph Johnson, Larry Dunn, Al McKay, Roland Bautista, Robert Brookins, Sonny Emory, Ronnie Laws, Sheldon Reynolds and Andrew Woolfolk.
+The band is known for its kalimba sound, dynamic horn section, energetic and elaborate stage shows, and the contrast between Bailey's falsetto and Maurice's tenor vocals.

-The band has won 6 Grammys out of 17 nominations and four American Music Awards out of 12 nominations.
+The band has won six Grammy Awards out of 17 nominations and four American Music Awards out of 12 nominations.
 They have been inducted into the Rock and Roll Hall of Fame, the Vocal Group Hall of Fame, the NAACP Image Award Hall of Fame, and Hollywood's Rockwalk, and earned a star on the Hollywood Walk of Fame.
-The band has received an ASCAP Rhythm & Soul Heritage Award, a BET Lifetime Achievement Award, a Soul Train Legend Award, a NARAS Signature Governor's Award, a Grammy Lifetime Achievement Award, the 2012 Congressional Horizon Award, and the Kennedy Center Honors in 2019.
+The band has also received an ASCAP Rhythm & Soul Heritage Award, a BET Lifetime Achievement Award, a Soul Train Legend Award, a NARAS Signature Governor's Award, a Grammy Lifetime Achievement Award, the 2012 Congressional Horizon Award, and the Kennedy Center Honors in 2019.
 Rolling Stone has called them "innovative, precise yet sensual, calculated yet galvanizing" and declared that the band "changed the sound of black pop".
 VH1 has described EWF as "one of the greatest bands".

 History

 1969–1970: Beginnings

 In 1969, Maurice White, a former session drummer for Chess Records and former member of the Ramsey Lewis Trio, joined two friends in Chicago, Wade Flemons and Don Whitehead, as a songwriting team.
 They wrote songs and commercials in the Chicago area.
 The three friends got a recording contract with Capitol Records.
-Calling themselves "The Salty Peppers", they had a marginal hit single in the Midwest titled "La La Time".
+Calling themselves The Salty Peppers, they had a marginal hit single in the Midwest titled "La La Time".

 The Salty Peppers' second single, "Uh Huh Yeah", did not fare as well.
 Maurice moved from Chicago to Los Angeles.
 He added singer Sherry Scott and percussionist Yackov Ben Israel, both from Chicago, to the band.
 He asked his younger brother Verdine to join and on June 6, 1970, Verdine moved from Chicago to LA to become the band's bassist.
 Maurice began shopping demo tapes featuring Donny Hathaway to various record labels and the band eventually signed to Warner Bros.
 Records.